awsdocs/aws-codedeploy-user-guide/doc_source/instances-health.md

 | CodeDeployDefault\.HalfAtATime | 50% |
 | CodeDeployDefault\.AllAtOnce | 0 |

-You'll find more information about default deployment configurations in [Working with Deployment Configurations in CodeDeploy](deployment-configurations.md)\.
+You'll find more information about default deployment configurations in [Working with deployment configurations in CodeDeploy](deployment-configurations.md)\.

 You can create custom deployment configurations in CodeDeploy to define your own minimum healthy host values\.
 You can define these values as whole numbers or percentages when using the following operations:
 + As `minimum-healthy-hosts` when you use the [create\-deployment\-config](https://docs.aws.amazon.com/cli/latest/reference/deploy/create-deployment-config.html) command in the AWS CLI\.